Minuscule 788: Text

 The Greek text of the codex has been considered as a representative of the Caesarean text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 The Caesarean text-type however (initially identified by biblical scholar Burnett Hillman Streeter) has been contested by several text-critics, such as Kurt and Barbara Aland.
 Textual critic Hermann von Soden classified it within his textual family I^{ιb}.
 Kurt Aland placed it in Category III of his New Testament manuscript classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."

-According to the Claremont Profile Method, it represents the textual family ƒ^{13} in Luke 1, Luke 10, and Luke 20 as a core member.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents the textual family ƒ^{13} in Luke 1, Luke 10, and Luke 20 as a core member.

-It lacks text of Matthew 16:2b–3.
+It lacks the text of Matthew 16:2b–3.
 The text of Luke 22:43-44 is placed after Matthew 26:39, and the text of the Pericope Adulterae is placed after Luke 21:38.

+Scholar Didier Lafleur claims that the Greek text of minuscule 788 is the closest to the archetype (the originating manuscript from which all others are descended) of Family 13, publishing a new transcription and collation of the family 13 manuscripts in Mark in 2013.